 Minnie’s husband William James died at the age of 68; he had served as a Special Constable in the Great War and was buried on 20th November 1936 at Merthyr Tydfil Council Cemetery, Pant.

-Minnie as the ‘Mother of Wales’
+Minnie as ‘Mother of Wales’

-Minnie James was invited to see the Temple of Peace for a personal visit by Lord Davies on 10th November 1938.
+Minnie James was invited to see the Temple of Peace for a personal visit with Lord Davies on 10th November 1938.
 This was to give her an idea of what was expected, and to provide a news item to give extra publicity to the opening a few weeks away.

 “all who come into this building must feel strongly for peace.
 It will be lovely for the young people to come here.
 They will be so impressed.
 And the mothers and fathers, too, for the sake of their children must come here.”
 She explained that her three sons had worked at the Dowlais Works, where a tablet recorded their sacrifice.